- Cheapest non-owner car insurance companies in Ohio

 Average cost of non-owner car insurance in Ohio

-Non-owner car insurance in Ohio costs $214 on average.
-However, your actual rate may vary depending on factors like your driving history, age and the level of coverage you choose.
+The average cost of non-owner car insurance in Ohio is $214, but your rate may differ depending on your driving record, age and the coverage you choose.

 Non-owner car insurance in Ohio by age and gender

-Below are the average Ohio rates for non-owner car insurance based on age and gender.
+Below are the average non-owner car insurance rates in Ohio by age and gender.

 | Age group | Female | Male |